CrashOverride85/zc95/docs/Build.md

 ![front panel controls-bottom]
 ![front panel controls-top]

-* All resistors are 10k, with the exception of R29 which is 100R (R29 is also the only resistor with its value labelled)
 * Getting the LEDs at the correct height can be a little awkward.
 Suggest soldering the POTs + rotary encoder first, putting the LEDs in (no solder yet), then attaching the board to the front panel (using 20mm bolts).
 Make sure the LEDs are level-ish, then solder in place.
-* Stating the obvious, but put the parts on the side indicated by the silkscreen (LEDs, POTs and rotary encoder one side, the rest the other)
+* Stating the obvious, but put all the hand-solder parts (LEDs, POTs and rotary encoder) on the side indicated by the silkscreen one side
-* J1 should have the cut-out facing towards SW5 (rotary encoder)
-* Pin 1 of the ADC (U1, PCF8591) is the top left (with board orientated with the `ZC95-FrontPanel-Analog(back)` text at the top)

 Fully assembled board:

-![front panel controls-bottom-populated]
 ![front panel controls-top-populated]

 ### Front panel